Zunaeed-Imran/React.js_Full_Course_in_Bangla/readme.md

 - and than run the code `npm install`,
 - after run this code `npm run dev`,
 - <b>now environment is ready</b>.
+- we export because what we want use in the future in every component.
+- we use import because what we take from component.

 #### Restart Server.
 - first i need to ensure to right `pwd`